brunobotelhobr/My-Sample-API/README.md

+## Introduction

-This project showcases a Node.js API designed to demonstrate how to include open-source tools to increase security within a DevSecOps model.
+This project showcases a Node.js API with a variety of vulenrabilities, designed to demonstrate how to include open-source tools to increase security within a DevSecOps model.

 ## Live Application

-You can interact with the live API [here](https://api-service-brunobotelhobr.cloud.okteto.net/).
+You can interact with the live API: [https://api-service-brunobotelhobr.cloud.okteto.net/](https://api-service-brunobotelhobr.cloud.okteto.net/).

 ## Local Environment